dorrajmachai/SecurityAnalystLearnerResources/readme.md

     - Get links for all materials.
     - Compare content to determine level of difficulty.
     - Order content based on findings.
+2. Create a section for libraries and tools for people to learn and use based on their needs.
+    - Create sections for the name with a link to the main page or repository, a section about its use case, and a section for the tool's current version at the time of writing.